 The entirety of the SPRNCA is located within Cochise County, Arizona.
 It contains 44 miles of the Upper San Pedro River as it flows north from the United States/Mexico border to the St David Cienega near Benson.

-An important riparian area, the San Pedro River flows through the Chihuahuan and Sonoran deserts.
-This ribbon of green, composed of riparian habitat and surrounding grasslands, provides an important migratory bird corridor.
-More than100 species of breeding birds and 250 species of migrant and wintering birds depend on this invaluable habitat.
-The San Pedro RNCA was formally designated as the nation’s first Globally Important Bird Area by the American Bird Conservancy in 1995 and Arizona Audubon reaffirmed that designation in 2013.
+A nationally significant riparian area, the San Pedro River flows through the Chihuahuan and Sonoran deserts.
+This ribbon of green, composed of riparian habitat and surrounding grasslands, provides an important migratory bird corridor and high quality habitat for a variety of fish and wildlife species.
+More than 400 species of breeding birds and 240 species of Neotropical migrant and wintering birds depend on this invaluable habitat, leading to the river’s recognition as the nation’s first Globally Important Bird Area by the National Audubon Society in 1995.

-The river’s stretch is also home to 84 species of mammals, 14 species of fish, and 41 species of reptiles and amphibians.
+Historically, the river’s stretch is also home to more than species of mammals 14 species of fish and 50 species of reptiles and amphibians.
 This diversity of wildlife presents an incredible watchable wildlife viewing area.

 The Planning Process